Hypebeaver/Hypebeaver/README.md

 - 👋 Hi, I’m @Hypebeaver
 - 👀 I’m interested in programming and pixel art
-- 🌱 I know Java, C, C++, javascript, HTML/CSS and mySQL
+- 🌱 I know Java, C, C++, typescript, javascript, HTML/CSS and mySQL
 - 💞️ I’m looking to collaborate on anything
 - 📫 You can email me.
 Here is my gmail (johnlooi99@gmail.com)